sukykaur/AzureAUS/PaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected PaaS WebApp Overview.md

 - [SQL Database dynamic data masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive data exposure by masking the data to non-privileged users or applications.
 Dynamic data masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This helps with reducing access such that sensitive data does not exit the database via unauthorized access. **Customers will need to adjust dynamic data masking settings to adhere to their database schema.**

 ### Identity management
-The following technologies provide capabilities to manage access to data in the Azure environment:
+Customers may utilize on-premises Active Directory Federated Services to federate with [Azure Active Directory](https://azure.microsoft.com/services/active-directory/), which is Microsoft's multi-tenant cloud-based directory and identity management service.
+All users for this solution require Azure Active Directory accounts, including users accessing the Azure SQL Database.
+With federation sign-in, users can sign in to Azure Active Directory and authenticate to Azure resources using on-premises credentials.

--	[Azure Active Directory](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
-All users for this solution are created in Azure Active Directory, including users accessing the Azure SQL Database.
+The following Azure Active Directory capabilities help manage access to data in the Azure environment:
 -	Authentication to the application is performed using Azure Active Directory.
 For more information, see [integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 Additionally, the database column encryption uses Azure Active Directory to authenticate the application to Azure SQL Database.
 For more information, see how to [protect sensitive data in Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
 -	[Azure role-based access control](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
 Instead of giving every user unrestricted access for Azure resources, administrators can allow only certain actions for accessing resources and data.
 Subscription access is limited to the subscription administrator.
 - [Azure Active Directory Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain information.
 Administrators can use Azure Active Directory Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
 This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.